 Marx.
 He spontaneously grows plants made entirely out of spikes, can generate knives from nowhere, and can rip himself in half to create a hole to a dimension made entirely out of pain.

-DarthNihilus in Knights of the Old Republic IIWas Once a Man, but, through sheer hatred and hunger, became effectively a vampire feeding off of Force energy, wiping out (nearly) all life on at least one planet by his sheer presence, and it is implied that he would eventually grow in power to the point where he could kill everything.
+DarthNihilus, who Was Once a Man but, through sheer hatred and hunger, became effectively a vampire feeding off of Force energy, wiping out (nearly) all life on at least one planet by his sheer presence, and it is implied that he would eventually grow in power to the point where he could kill everything.

 In La-Mulana, despite all the big, ugly bosses, the real award goes to The Mother, who is actually the entire temple itself.
 It helps with the non-euclidean geometries of the temple, and the different areas have no correlation in how they are connected.
 Oh, and the fact that the Mother came from the sky and created life (e.g. us) in the hopes that it would find a way to return her there.

-Fiddlesticks is an extraplanar crow god who emerged as the result of a botched summoning ritual and was trapped inside a scarecrow.
+Fiddlesticks is an extraplanar being of pure fear who emerged as the result of a botched summoning ritual and was trapped inside a scarecrow.

 Xerath was a mage who performed an extremely dangerous ritual that transformed him into a monstrously powerful Energy Being of completely inhuman morality.

 Nocturne is a dream elemental of some sort who murdered Summoners in the dreamworld until he was dragged into the land of the awake.

 Lissandra was a human who sold herself to primal ice spirits and turned into a horrific elemental who, with their help, nearly brought about the end of the world centuries ago.

 Bacterion, Dr. Venom, Gofer, and Zelos, from Gradius are all Eldritch Abominations with the ability of regeneration and cell division.
 Dr. Venom wasn't always like this though.